Comparison of Image Viewers

 There is no coming back.
 Ever.

-F-Spot was a piece of GNOME software which seized development in 2010.
+F-Spot was a piece of GNOME software which ceased development in 2010.

 KSquirrel was an image viewer for KDE 3.x.
 It was a really nice piece of software.
 It was last updated in 2007.
 The only reason we even mention it's former existence is that we loved it and praised it when this page was created early 2006.